The District and its schools review test data and classroom assessments

 tutorial products are available to provide hands-on experience to anyone

 interested in learning more about online testing in Washington.

 an online testing demonstration and practice tests, or take a look at the

 Secondary Test Schedules

-Beginning in the 2009-10 school year, two new tests replace the Washington
+During the 2009-10 school year, two new tests replaced the Washington

 Assessment of Student Learning (WASL).